sshaw/itunes_store_transporter_web/README.md

 Errors are logged to `ROOT/log/production.log`.

-### iTMSTransporter Job Queue
+### Worker Processes

+There are two worker process:

+1. Jobs
+1. Email notifications

-Jobs created through the website are added to a job queue.
+Jobs created through the website are added to the jobs queue.
 In order for jobs in the queue to be processed a worker (or many workers) must be running.

+If email notifications are configured the notification worker process must be running.

 #### Running a worker process

-The job queue is managed by [DelayedJob](https://github.com/collectiveidea/delayed_job#readme), so running a worker is just a matter or running one of the `DelayedJob` tasks:

-    ./bin/itmsworker          # start a worker
-    ./bin/itmsworker work     # same as above
-    ./bin/itmsworker workoff  # start a worker & exit when all the jobs are processed ./bin/itmsworker clear    # clear the job queue
+    ./bin/itmsworker TYPE

+Where `TYPE` is `jobs` or `notifications`.

-Set the `MIN_PRIORITY` and/or `MAX_PRIORITY` environment variables to limit the worker to jobs with certain priorities (as defined by the website):
+The jobs worker supports the `MIN_PRIORITY` and/or `MAX_PRIORITY` environment variables.
+These limit the worker to jobs with certain priorities.

-    MIN_PRIORITY=high ./bin/itmsworker
+    MIN_PRIORITY=high ./bin/itmsworker jobs

+A job's priority can be set when the job is submitted.

 #### Running a remote worker process